grantjo78/grantjo78.github.io/_drafts/2022-04-29-hyperv-networking.md

 ![](/docs/assets/images/2022-04-29-hyperv-networking/Hyperv-Guest-IP.jpg)

-Once the above configurations have been made, the guest should be able to access the internet.
+Once the above configurations have been made, the guest virtual machine should be able to access the internet.

 ![](/docs/assets/images/2022-04-29-hyperv-networking/Hyperv-Guest-InternetAccess.jpg)